geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 [^82]: Richard worked one of the Patrariæ for a considerable time.

 [^83]: Vinsauf, who adds that the stone was picked up and sent to Saladine.

+[^84]: See Hovenden, folio 395.
+The eclipse lasted three hours.

+[^85]: At the time when Saladine approached the Holy City, after the battle of Tiberias, in which Lusignan was made prisoner, and at the moment when the deputies refused to surrender the town, a great eclipse of the sun “left all at once the heavens in darkness,” which was interpreted as an evil omen to the Christians.